iZettle/api-model/README.md

 ---

 **Deprecated:** iZettle is gradually moving away from ApiModel and will eventually discontinue the project.
+If you're looking for an alternative, check out [iZettle/api-blueprint](https://github.com/iZettle/api-blueprint).

 ---